-This 3-ingredient Grandma-style orange marmalade is oozing with citrusy goodness in every spoonful!
-You can spread it on your toast, swirl it with yogurt, oats, or ice cream- so many delicious reasons why you should make a big batch of marmalade at home.
+This is a Grandma-style orange marmalade recipe.
+You can spread it on your toast or swirl it in oats or ice cream- so many delicious reasons to make a big batch of marmalade at home.
 Be sure to watch the video!

 - It is so easy to make!
 You only need three ingredients, a juicer, and one pan to make this orange marmalade from scratch.

 - Vegan and Gluten-Free– so it can be enjoyed by almost everyone!
 And unlike store-bought marmalades, this recipe is certified free of preservatives, additives, and chemicals.
 So even kids and toddlers can enjoy this all-natural treat without any worries!

 - Customizable– another perk of making from-scratch recipes is your control over the ingredients used.
 Make it as sweet or as tangy as you like it to be.
 Mix it with other citruses like bergamots, mandarins, and grapefruits, or add ginger or cinnamon.
 Whatever takes your fancy!

 - Budget Friendly– Lastly, making it yourself would cost less than buying branded, organic marmalades off the shelves.
 So next time you see those plump, juicy oranges in the farmer’s market, buy them in bulk and make a delicious citrus preserve at home!

 The most common type used when making marmalade is Spanish Seville.
 These are favoured over other oranges because they naturally contain a high amount of pectin.

 Pectin is a fibre found in most fruits that acts as a natural thickener essential in making marmalades.
 However, Australian Orange, Tangerines, Mandarin Orange, or Naval are great options.

 In India, Kinnow Oranges are the best for making marmalade.
 They are available during the winter season from December to February.
 Do not use regular oranges or santara.